 Consider a modified case.
 Suppose that by having task t accomplished agent A's own utility increases by 20 units.
 If agent B takes this fact into consideration when it makes its decision about task t, agent B is cooperative with agent A because agent B is also concerned about agent A's outcome (in addition to its own).
 If we want agent B to consider A's utility, we need to introduce another MQ designed to model B's (revised) preference for A to have a utility increase also.
 To reflect the B's attitude toward A's outcome, we introduce a relational MQ, the preference for which represents how cooperative agent B is with agent A concerning task t.
-Let $MQ{ba/t}$ be the relational MQ transferred from agent A to agent B when agent B performs task t for agent A. Since $MQ{ba/t}$ is a relational MQ, its only purpose is to measure the relationship between agents A and B. While agent B may actually have an organizational goal to accumulate MQs of this type3, in this paper, for simplicity of presentation, we will assume that agent B does not have an organizational level goal to cooperate with agent A. Accordingly, when measuring the utility of agent B toward problem solving, we will not consider the utility produced by any relational MQs such as $MQ{ba/t}$.
+Let $MQ{ba/t}$ be the relational MQ transferred from agent A to agent B when agent B performs task t for agent A. Since $MQ{ba/t}$ is a relational MQ, its only purpose is to measure the relationship between agents A and B. When measuring the utility of agent B toward problem solving, we will not consider the utility produced by any relational MQs such as $MQ{ba/t}$ .
 Likewise with agent A. When agent A transfers $MQ{ba/t}$ to agent B, we will not tabulate the negative change in utility of agent A because the change in utility is not related to problem solving progress but is instead related to the transfer of a relational MQ.
 The reason for this approach is that in this paper our performance metric is social welfare as it is conventionally used, which is in terms of progress toward joint goals.
 From this view, the utility produced by a relational MQ can be seen as virtual utility.
-Though $MQ{ba/t}$ produces virtual utility, is important because it carries the information of how important task t is for agent A^4 and makes it possible for agent B to consider agent A's outcome when it makes its own decisions.
-Actually, how $MQ{ba/t}$ is mapped into agent B's (virtual) utility, meaning utility that is not included in the social welfare computation5 depends on how cooperative agent B is with agent A. Suppose that 20 units $MQ{ba/t}$ are transferred with task t, representing the utility agent A gained by having agent B perform task t, transferred to agent B, Figure 2 shows four different functions for mapping $MQ{ba/t}$ to agent B's utility.
+Though $MQ{ba/t}$ produces virtual utility, is important because it carries the information of how important task t is for agent $A^1$ and makes it possible for agent B to consider agent A's outcome when it makes its own decisions.
+Actually, how $MQ{ba/t}$ is mapped into agent B's (virtual) utility, meaning utility that is not included in the social welfare computation depends on how cooperative agent B is with agent A. Suppose that 20 units $MQ{ba/t}$ are transferred with task t, representing the utility agent A gained by having agent B perform task t, Figure 3 shows four different functions for mapping $MQ{ba/t}$ to agent B's utility.